vongostev/lightprop2d/docs/Reference.md

 ```

-self.field construction from the givn modes and coefficients.
+Construct self.field from the given modes and modes coefficients.

 | Parameters    | Type             | Doc             |
 |:-------|:-----------------|:----------------|